w3c/webrtc-encoded-transform/explainer.md

 ## Approach

-This document builds on WebCodecs, and tries to unify the concepts from there with the legacy PeerConnection in order to build an API that is:
+This document builds on [WebCodecs](https://github.com/pthatcherg/web-codecs/), and tries to unify the concepts from there with the existing RTCPeerConnection API in order to build an API that is:

 * Familiar to existing PeerConnection users
 * Able to support user defined component wrapping and replacement